thandavm/create_your_own_avatar/readme.md

 ## Fine tune Stable Diffusion Model

-1. Log in to your SageMaker Studio
+1. Log in to your SageMaker Studio [created as a part of the cloud formation template]
 2. Click on SageMaker Jumpstarts -> Models, Notebooks and solutions
 3. Search for Stable Diffusion and select "Stable Diffusion 2.1 base"
 ![Alt text](images/image-2.png)